YordanPavlov/EOS/eos-research/Readme.md

 /opt/eosio/bin/nodeos --config-dir=/opt/eosio/bin/data-dir --genesis-json=/opt/eosio/bin/data-dir/genesis.json --plugin eosio::kafka_plugin --kafka-uri 172.20.0.3:9092 --accept_trx_topic eos_accept_topic  --applied_trx_topic eos_applied_topic --kafka-block-start 100 --kafka-queue-size 5000
 ```

-genesis.json should match the Mainnet genesis available in Internet.
+genesis.json should match the Mainnet genesis available in Internet, otherwise the other peers would reject the connection.
 List of peers can be obtained from example from:
 https://eosnodes.privex.io/

-The genesis file should match otherwise the other pees would reject the connection.
 The peers need to be pasted in config.ini like so:

 ```
 p2p-peer-address = api-full1.eoseoul.io:9876